MichaeltheCoder7/Supernova/README.md

 License
 -------
 Supernova is covered by the MIT license.
-See the LICENSE file for more details.
+See https://github.com/MichaeltheCoder7/Supernova/blob/master/LICENSE for more details.